devpkg/autofresh/README.md

 ### Installation

 You can checkout the releases page and download the latest version of autofresh.
-Install the binary compiled for your operating system.
+Install the binary compiled for your operating system and architecture.
+The same binaries are also available under the directory `bin`.

 If you have a Go runtime installed, you can `go get` this repository and automatically install it.
 Make sure you put the GOBIN in your PATH.